Larger than Life (song): Critical reception

 Stephen Thomas Erlewine of AllMusic, during his review for Millennium, picked the song as a highlight from the album, while in its review for The Hits: Chapter One, he wrote that "it may be more tied to its era, but "Larger than Life" is infectious pop nonetheless."
-Jim Farber of Entertainment Weekly wrote that the song casts "fans as the superhuman force in the exchange between listener and star".
+Jim Farber of Entertainment Weekly wrote that the song casts "fans as the superhuman force in the exchange between listener and star."

 Emily Exton of VH1 listed the song at number 16 on The 20 Best Backstreet Boys Songs list, writing: "Such an introspective look at 'the prices of fame' surely deserves a second chapter dedicated to the social media era.
 Now that we’re older, can Nick please reveal the 'other' way he wishes he could thank us?."
 Danielle Sweeney of The Celebrity Cafe listed the song at number 5 on the Top 10 Backstreet Boys Songs list, writing that, "This song was BSB’s dedication to all their loyal (and admittedly crazy) fans.
 Also, it contained the lyric, 'Looking at the crowd and I see your body sway, c'mon / Wishin' I could thank you in a different way, c’mon' which gave fans everywhere the tiniest glimmer of hope."

 Commercial performance

 "Larger than Life" was successful in most countries charted.
-In Australia, the song debuted at number 3, becoming their highest debut on the ARIA Charts, until "Incomplete", which debuted at number-one in 2005.
-In its second week, the song fell to number 7, until it reached number 3, its peak position, again, in its third week.
+In Australia, the song debuted at number 3, becoming their highest debut on the ARIA Charts, until "Incomplete", which debuted at number one in 2005.
+In its second week, the song fell to number 7 until it reached number 3, its peak position, again, in its third week.
 It was certified platinum by the Australian Recording Industry Association, for selling over 70,000 copies.
 In Finland, "Larger than Life" was Backstreet Boys' highest-charting single, debuting and peaking at number 2.
-In the United Kingdom, the song became the band's eighth consecutive top-five single, peaking at number 5, on October 30, 1999.
+The song became the band's eighth consecutive top-five single in the United Kingdom, peaking at number 5 on October 30, 1999.

 In New Zealand, the song peaked at number 11, while in Austria, the song peaked at number 15.
 In France, the song reached number 58.
 In the United States, the song peaked at number 25 on the Billboard Hot 100 chart.
 However, the song peaked at number 6 on the Top 40 Mainstream chart.
 It also reached number 5 in Canada.

 Music video

 Background

 The music video for "Larger than Life" was a big-budget production directed by Joseph Kahn, who also directed "Everybody (Backstreet's Back)" video in June 1997.
-The video was shot on August 12–14, 1999, in Orlando, Florida, on a soundstage at Universal Studios.
+The video was shot on a soundstage at Universal Studios on August 12–14, 1999, in Orlando, Florida.
 The video takes place in a futuristic space setting and includes elaborate special effects and animation, as well as a breakdown with a dance number.
-It was inspired by the movies Blade Runner and the Star Wars saga.
+It was inspired by some sci-fi movies such as Alien, Blade Runner and the Star Wars saga.